slsa-framework/slsa/docs/index.md

     - 1:
         quote: This is our chance to work with the industry, set a standard which we can all agree to, and work together to raise the collective bar.
         name: Trishank Karthik Kuppusamy
-        role: Engineering Manager at Datadog
+        role: Staff Engineer at Datadog
         logo: /images/datadog.png
     - 2:
         quote: Software supply chain visibility will become a cross-industry need to establish best practices and trusted evidence in each link.